-AFFORDABLE DWELLING UNITS (ADU): Sale or rental housing units to serve households with incomes up to 70% of Metropolitan Statistical Area (MSA) median which are required to be included in certain housing developments of 50 or more units pursuant to Article 2, Part 8 of the Fairfax County Zoning Ordinance.
+AFFORDABLE DWELLING UNITS (ADU): Sale or rental housing units to serve households with incomes up to 70 percent of the Area Median Income (AMI) for the Washington Metropolitan Statistical Area (MSA) which are required to be included in certain housing developments of 50 or more units pursuant to Article 2, Part 8 of the Fairfax County Zoning Ordinance.
 In return for provision of this housing, additional development density is granted.
 Eligible occupancy, sales prices and rents of ADUs are controlled for a certain period of years.
 The FCRHA or nonprofit housing groups have a right to purchase a portion of the ADUs in a development.